Nick-Bounatsos/file-system-viewer/README.md

-# file_system_viewer
+# file-system-viewer
-file_system_viewer is a project that gathers data (file size, filepath) from your desktop/laptop.
+file-system-viewer is a project that gathers data (file size, filepath) from your desktop/laptop.
 Features:
 * Using filters for specific output
 * Sorting the data